maniospas/Blombly/docs/basics/blocks.md

 Blocks can be called using comma-separated positional arguments.
 This is a common programming pattern, though we stress that it is better to execute code to determine configurations.
 Positional arguments are stored in a list called `args`.
-For safery, this is considered a language keyword and the compiler does not allow assigning to it.
+For safety, this is considered a language keyword and the compiler does not allow assigning to it.
 You can then access list elements or use `args|next` to sequentially pop arguments.